Bracebridge Hospital Site

 I thought the preferred site was Muskoka Beach Road, what changed?

 Muskoka Beach Road was initially considered but ultimately rejected due to significant environmental constraints, including Provincially Significant Wetlands, which posed regulatory challenges.
-It was called the “preliminary preferred site” before the formal due diligence work had been done.
+It was called the “preliminary preferred site” before further assessments were completed.
 The main access road would have been impacted by the provincially significant wetlands and required setbacks to avoid any environmental impact.

-What about the Pine Street location makes it better?
+What about the Pine Street location makes it better site choice?

 How does this location impact my care?